 How Hot is Too Hot for a Ryzen 3700X?

 Heat kills.
-No matter what you’re doing the computing world, this is a reality we all have to face.
+No matter what you’re doing in the computing world, this is a reality we all have to face.
 Higher temperatures lead to components wearing out faster through degradation, as well as slower performance.

 It is important to keep these temperatures in check to ensure optimal performance and longevity of your components, especially the CPU.95°C is the maximum temperature specified by AMD.
 Going any higher than this will lead to a severe decrease in your CPUs lifespan.